trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     remaining `ts/packages` matches.
   - Provider SDKs and storage clients should become managed resources where they have meaningful lifecycle.
+  - Ollama embeddings now has an effectful canonical layer.
+There is no installed Effect AI Ollama provider package, so future Ollama work should focus on local Effect wrappers/adapters rather than provider replacement.
+  - Full text-completion provider swaps need parity tests first.
+OpenAI and Azure currently use Chat Completions while `@effect/ai-openai` is Responses API oriented, and no installed Azure/Mistral/Ollama Effect AI provider is available.
+Anthropic is the closest direct provider swap, but must preserve text, token counts, streaming final usage, and rate-limit mapping.
   - FalkorDB scoped lifecycle is complete for triples query/store.
 Use the fakeable client/graph factory pattern from that slice for future storage client tests.